 How to Apply

 You will receive an application acknowledgment via email once your online application has been submitted.
-If you applied via the Common Application, you will receive an email acknowledgment and instructions for how to create your Emerson Admission Portal account within two business days of submitting your application.
+If you applied using the Common Application, you will receive an email acknowledgment and instructions for creating your Emerson Admission Portal account within two business days of submitting your application.

 Apply as a First Year student if you: